Elmer-Almeida/pokemon-memory-game/README.md

 This is a simple Pokemon&copy; memory game built with React and Typescript.

-You can create a new game, reveal all cards, track your turns and points.
+You can start a new game, reveal individual and all cards, as well as track your turns and points.

-Note: This application is not optimized for mobile devices.

 ## Demo